 - Prior criminal records – The judge will also check your prior criminal records.
+You are given a score, called a Prior Record Score or PRS, based on the number of previous convictions you have.
 If you have few to no prior arrests or convictions, your guideline sentence will be reduced.

 There is a wide range of variation when it comes to sentencing or punishing an accused.
 There can be other alternatives, like community service, probation, etc.Mandatory Minimum Sentences

 In Pennsylvania, there are a few crimes that carry mandatory minimum sentences.
 This means that your judge might be forced to sentence you to a certain number of years in prison, regardless of your prior record, or lack thereof.Professional Help

 You should always hire a Pittsburgh Criminal Lawyer when you are charged with such a crime.
 He will not only explain everything to you in detail, but will also guide you throughout the entire procedure, and make sure that your rights are protected.
 He will prepare a defense case that will work in your favor, and try to discredit other evidence, thereby reducing your penalties as well.